 She’s Hollywood’s new It girl.
-Jennifer Lawrence with all her charming facial expressions, candid comments and super talent, is according to ABC News poised to become an icon.
+Jennifer Lawrence, with all her charming facial expressions, candid comments, and super talent, is, according to ABC News, poised to become an icon.
 That may seem like a pretty heady achievement for a 22-year old, but among her generation, it may be business as usual.
-That’s because Lawrence, like her Millennial Generation peers, does not lack for confidence.
+That’s because Lawrence, like her Millennial Generation peers, does not lack confidence.

 Know what motivates Millennials

 Consumer research firm Scarborough offers some interesting insight into the Millennials when it comes to making purchases.
 Among them:

 65% of millennials like to compare prices across different sites before purchasing

 34% say going online is one of their favorite things to do in their free time